Emiliahrabeson/Be_my_eyes/README.md

 To measure the step we need a smartphone with a built-in accelerometer and for position and speed we need an integrated GPS, after that we need to install those libraries expo install expo-sensors expo-location

+Run the following commands to build the apk of you app npx expo prebuild npx eas build -p android --profile preview

+If you want to stop the build running run the command eas build:cancel

+TO list the build in process run eas build:list
+To delete a build in process or in attent run eas build:cancel id_build_process